hisptz/lodiis-web-app/README.md

 ### DHIS2 instance configurations

 These configurations are done in the DHIS2 instance to configure reports, dashboards and what data are visible and editable on the data management module.
 These configurations can be made through the Datastore management app in the DHIS2 instance.
-Inside the Datastore management, select the `kb-web-app` namespace and `settings` key.
+Inside the Datastore management, select the `lodiis-web-app` namespace and `settings` key.
 After this selections the configurations will be displayed as:

 ```
 {